 Sadly, just doing the law is not the end of it.
 Obedience requires doing perfection.
 With little or no understanding of Jesus' teaching methods, we take his principles and ideals and make them laws to keep.
 We are not allowed to get angry, we must have no sensual thoughts, Matt.5:27-30.
 We end up suppressing our natural desires in an attempt to conform our lives to the teachings of Christ.
 Impossible ideals are made laws to obey.

-The Christian life is most often seen as a partnership between faith and obedience.
-We are therefore taught to strive to obey God's perfect law.
+So, the Christian life is often viewed as a partnership between faith and obedience, and to this end we are taught to strive to obey God's perfect law.

 Why are believers so driven toward obedience?